Propagation of chaos for a General Balls into Bins dynamics: Construction and main result

-\end{con} In the context of Gibbs measures the above condition is rater natural.
-It can be interpreted as an \emph{equivalence of ensambles} estimate (see for example \cite{Ca:Ma}) because it states that the distance between the two sites marginal of the \emph{canonical} and \emph{grand canonical} ensamble decreases as the inverse of the volume $L$.
+In the context of Gibbs measures the above condition is rather natural.
+It can be interpreted as an equivalence of ensembles estimate because it states that the distance between the two sites marginal of the \emph{canonical} and \emph{grand canonical} ensemble decreases as the inverse of the volume $L$.

 Among the $\psi$-nonlinear processes we need to choose the one that gives the limiting evolution of the GRBB process.
 This is done in the following definition. \begin{de} Given a GRBB process, such that the random vector $B^{L,q}$ satisfies Condition~\ref{con:1}, the \emph{corresponding} nonlinear process is the $\psi$-nonlinear process with $\psi(q):=\mu^q$. \end{de}